glebm/order_query/README.md

 order_query generates queries that only use `WHERE`, `ORDER BY`, and `LIMIT`, and *not* `OFFSET`.
 It only takes 1 query (returning 1 row) to get the record before or after the given one.

-This gem is super-alpha, and the queries it generates are not fully optimized.
+This gem is alpha, and the queries it generates are not fully optimized yet.

 No gem has been released, to install from git: